 Even if you’ve lost your job due to the pandemic, you might still be eligible for a refi if you can demonstrate investment income or income from a side gig, or find a co-signer to back your application.

-To get the best rate on a refinanced student loan, it’s important to shop around and compare quotes from multiple lenders using a free service like Credible.
+To get the best rate on a refinanced student loan, it’s important to use a free service that will allow you to shop around and compare quotes from multiple lenders.

-Just remember that refinancing is not an option if you’ve got a federal student loan, and replacing a federal loan with a private loan will make you ineligible for any further loan relief measures from the government — that is, if they ever arrive.
+Just remember that refinancing is not an option if you’ve got a federal student loan, and replacing a federal loan with a private loan will make you ineligible for any further loan relief measures from the government.

 Switch up your payment plan